danchoi/vmail/README.markdown

     vmail inbox 700 subject unix

+Passing in 0 as the number of messages returns all messages that match the query:

+    vmail inbox 0 subject unix # => returns all matching messages

 ## Viewing messages

 The first screen vmail shows you is a list of messages.
 You can view a message